IIIF/awesome-iiif/readme.md

 The IIIF community has developed several standards for interoperable web-based image delivery.

-- [Image API](http://iiif.io/api/image/) - specifies a web service that returns an image in response to a standard HTTP or HTTPS request.
+- [Image API](http://iiif.io/api/image/) - Specifies a web service that returns an image in response to a standard HTTP or HTTPS request.
-- [Presentation API](http://iiif.io/api/presentation/) - provides the information necessary to allow a rich, online viewing environment for primarily image-based objects to be presented to a human user, likely in conjunction with the IIIF Image API.
+- [Presentation API](http://iiif.io/api/presentation/) - Provides the information necessary to allow a rich, online viewing environment for primarily image-based objects to be presented to a human user, likely in conjunction with the IIIF Image API.
-- [Content Search API](http://iiif.io/api/search/) - specifies interoperability mechanism for searching within annotations.
+- [Content Search API](http://iiif.io/api/search/) - Specifies interoperability mechanism for searching within annotations.
-- [Authentication API](http://iiif.io/api/auth/) - describes a set of workflows for guiding the user through an existing access control system.
+- [Authentication API](http://iiif.io/api/auth/) - Describes a set of workflows for guiding the user through an existing access control system.
-- [External Services API Annex](http://iiif.io/api/annex/services/) - describes the set of related services that have been identified as useful to reference from the IIIF APIs.
+- [External Services API Annex](http://iiif.io/api/annex/services/) - Describes the set of related services that have been identified as useful to reference from the IIIF APIs.
 - [API Annex Documents](http://iiif.io/api/annex/) - List of all API annex documents and API implementation notes.

 ## Additional Lists